 Smt.
 Sitharaman further addressed that the Indian economy was on a rebound and she expects to see an economic recovery in the coming year.
 While the budget gave a due consideration to the national education policy and its schemes, she also believes that there is a huge potential of digital learning in the country across states, especially for the ones who have lesser access to it.
 She also threw light on the need for skilling and up skilling across industries and its success rates with a focussed approach.

 The institute has a unique model of a convivial combination of the union, state and the business community.
-IIMA research programmes are the most coveted and prominent in the areas like Business Policy, Economics and Marketing.
+IIMA research programmes are the most coveted and prominent in the areas like Strategy, Economics, Finance, Operations and Marketing.
 IIMA also set up a number of sector or mission-oriented thrust groups termed ‘Centres' to apply management science to other sectors of the economy.
 These Centres are led by faculty members from different inter-disciplinary areas that come together to pursue research and consulting.

 About Indian Institute of Management Ahmedabad (IIMA):